Shreyamarar25/ABOUT-ME-/README.md

-# Hi there 👋, I'm Shreya!
+# Hey there 👋, I'm Shreya!

 ### 🚀 About Me
 🎓 I'm a **2nd Year CSE (AI & ML) Student** at **GEU, Class of 2028**